lucasayb/the-ssg-central/content/post/decap-cms-with-hugo.md

 ---
+license: null
-title: "Decap CMS with Hugo in Netlify"
+title: Decap CMS with Hugo in Netlify
-description: "Let's integrate the Open Source CMS with Hugo with just a few tips"
+description: Let's integrate the Open Source CMS with Hugo with just a few tips
 date: 2024-02-05T17:15:30-03:00
-image:
+image: null
-math:
-license:
-hidden: false
 comments: true
 draft: true
+math: null
+hidden: false
+weight: 0
 ---
 Before anything, I'm assuming that you have the following stack:

-- Hugo extended ~>0.113.0
+* Hugo extended ~>0.113.0
-- Github as the cloud-based Git repository manager
+* Github as the cloud-based Git repository manager
-- Your site deployed into Netlify
+* Your site deployed into Netlify
-- A little bit of experience with Git
+* A little bit of experience with Git

 ## 1. Create a `config.yml` file into the `static/admin` folder.